AutomateWithAI/ProCommand_GPT/README.md

 ## Structure
 - `prompt-templates/` — Prebuilt prompt files for advanced command use
-- `pro_feature_manifest.json` — GPT configuration template
+- `pro_feature_manifest.json` — GPT configuration manifest template
+- `ProCommand_Assistant.gpt.json` — GPT configuration template
-- `starter-convo.json` — Conversation starter suggestions
+- `conversation_starters` — Conversation starter suggestions

 ## Usage
 Use these templates to enhance your GPT via the ChatGPT GPT builder UI or for white-labeling a structured assistant.